How to Ace Your MBA Interview: With Prep Questions & Answers

 Just as every MBA program is different, the interview at each MBA program is different.
 Each school has specific objectives and formats for its interview.
 It's critical to understand these specifics so you can set yourself up for success.

 A good first step is to visit the admissions section of the program’s website.
 Many schools outline the exact format of the interview and provide tips and tricks directly from the faculty or Assistant Director of Admissions.
+Look through the school’s values, student profiles, and any other information listed.

-Consider the information you learn from the program’s website as table stakes: it's what every other applicant (should) be aware of: so it's important to go a step further to gain more insight.
+Consider the information you learn from the program’s website as table stakes.
+It's what every other applicant should be aware of, so it's important to go a step further to gain more insight.

 We’ve also got lots of school-specific articles that can help you familiarize yourself with the nuances of each program.
 Check these out on the MBA Library page.